-- Sec.
-A-5.
-30-A MRSA §101, sub-§6-B is enacted to read: - 6-B. Support the State Board of Corrections.
-Working with the Commissioner of Corrections and sheriffs, support the State Board of Corrections, referred to in this subsection as "the board," in its efforts to accomplish its purpose and duties as defined in Title 34-A, sections 1801 and 1803 by: - A. Recommending a downsizing plan, a plan for capital construction and reinvestment strategies to the board; - B. Recommending uniform policies and procedures for pretrial, probation revocation and reentry services to the board; - C. Recommending a plan for the placement, housing and program development for inmates with mental illness in accordance with standards adopted by the board; and - D. Within available resources, providing support staff for and expertise to the board. - Sec.
-A-6.
-30-A MRSA §406 is enacted to read:
+Sec.
+5. 30-A MRSA §101, sub-§6-B is enacted to read:

+- 6-B. Support the State Board of Corrections.
+Working with the Commissioner of Corrections and sheriffs, support the State Board of Corrections, referred to in this subsection as "the board," in its efforts to accomplish its purpose and duties as defined in Title 34-A, sections 1801 and 1803 by: - A. Recommending a downsizing plan, a plan for capital construction and reinvestment strategies to the board; - 8 B. Recommending uniform policies and procedures for pretrial, probation revocation and reentry services to the board; - C. Recommending a plan for the placement, housing and program development for inmates with mental illness in accordance with standards adopted by the board; and - 12 D. Within available resources, providing support staff for and expertise to the board. - Sec.
+6. 30-A MRSA §406 is enacted to read:

 §406.
-Duties of the sheriffs in support of the State Board of Corrections ing duties to support the State Board of Corrections, referred to in this section as "the board," in its efforts to accomplish its purpose as defined in Title 34-A, section 1801.
+Duties of the sheriffs in support of the State Board of Corrections

+In addition to other duties set out in this Title, the sheriffs, working with the Commissioner of Corrections and the county commissioners, have the following duties to support the State Board of Corrections, referred to in this section as "the board," in its efforts to accomplish its purpose as defined in Title 34-A, section 1801.